 Attend a Service

-Every 6-8 weeks, we host a Discover CCC meeting after the service for new visitors to get to know the church leadership and hear more about the vision of the church.
-Check back soon for the date of our next Discover CCC.
+Every 6-8 weeks, we host a Discover CCC luncheon after the service for new visitors to get to know the church leadership and hear more about the vision of the church.
+The next lunch is scheduled for Sunday, September 4.

 Visit a Community Group

 Spread throughout the week and throughout the city, our community groups are where our people do life with one another and encourage one another to pursue Christ.
 Click the icon for a list of times and locations and check one out this week!

 Listen to our latest sermon from our series on the Gospel of John or click to listen to previous sermons.